HomiGrotas/Dorina/README.md

 Simple programming language with assembly interpeter and python interpeter.
 This is the final project of my assembly learning.

 ## Stages:
-* design the language - Done
+[x] design the language
-* build a python interpeter - Done
+[x] build a python interpeter
-* build an assembly interpeter based on the python version
+build an assembly interpeter based on the python version

 ## Goal:
  The goal of this project is to build an assembly interpreter for the programming language I made (Dorina).